plank/laravel-mediable/docs/source/uploader.rst

         ->useFilename('profile')
         ->upload();

-You can also tell the uploader to generate a filename based on the MD5 hash of the file's contents.
+You can also tell the uploader to generate a filename using a specified hashing algorithm on the file's contents.
+Supports any algorithm supported by PHP's ``hash()`` function.

 ::

     <?php
     MediaUploader::fromSource(...)
-        ->useHashForFilename()
+        ->useHashForFilename() // default is 'md5'
+        ->useHashForFilename('sha1')
         ->upload();

 You can restore the default behaviour with ``useOriginalFilename()``.